 Differences in hiring, pay, and promotion should be based solely on the capabilities, training, education, and merits of the individual, and not because of their class.
 If the EEOC determines you have a case, you can proceed with a lawsuit with the help of our employment discrimination lawyers.

 Workers’ Protection Under New Jersey Anti-Discrimination Law

 Whether you are applying for a job, are currently employed, or have been recently fired from a job, you have the right to explore your legal options and file a claim if you have been discriminated against.
 Individuals protected by anti-discrimination laws in the U.S. and New Jersey include:

-If you are, or were, an employee when you faced discrimination, then you’re eligible to file a claim.
+If you are (or were) an employee when you faced discrimination, you’re eligible to file a claim.
 You do not have to quit your job or take an extended leave to file a claim.

 It may be difficult to prove discrimination when applying for a job.
 However, many law firms can investigate the case and look at the company’s employment practices.
 There may be evidence that demonstrates you were discriminated against.

-A Jersey City employment discrimination lawyer may be able to hold both the employer and the temp agency liable for discrimination against temporary employees if evidence is found.
+A Jersey City employment discrimination attorney may be able to hold both the employer and the temp agency liable for discrimination against temporary employees if the evidence is found.

 You may feel that you were discriminated against during your time with a company as an intern.
 Even if your position was strictly voluntary, you can still receive compensation for damages if you were treated unfairly.

 Compensation You May Be Entitled to in an Employment Discrimination Case